Callum Hawkins on his long-awaited return to marathon racing - AW

 After a battling few years away from marathon running, Hawkins is now returning to his favourite distance as he prepares to race in the London Marathon this weekend (April 21).

-Hawkins will be joined by fellow Brit Emile Cairess who has been already selected for Team GB after his 2:08:04 in Seville a couple of months ago.
-Marc Scott will also join the pair as he makes his marathon debut.
+He will be joined by fellow Brit Emile Cairess who is hoping to book his place on Team GB for the Paris Olympics, having run the standard with his 2:08:07 in London last year.
+Marc Scott will also toe the start line as he makes his marathon debut.

-Despite suffering with a collarbone break at the beginning of the year, Hawkins is still determined to make it to the start line this weekend.
+Despite suffering with a collarbone break at the beginning of the year, Hawkins is still determined to compete this weekend.

 “I need to kind of take the hit from the fitness point of view and then move on and hopefully do something in the Autumn.